 If you opt for car hire, traffic lights are a rarity in some areas, and paying for parking will cost a small Rp 2,000 – 5,000.
 (15 – 40 US cents).

-For lodgings, you can opt to stay in a villa, traditional low-key homestay or one of the more luxurious hotels or resorts.
-A room with a view in Bali’s Grand Hyatt will cost the average traveller a standard rate of $135 USD for a 49 sqm room with a private balcony.
-Villas are an alternative, but can be pricy.
-The Ulin Villas in Kuta offer boutique rooms from Rp 4,500,000 per night ($338 USD) with breakfast included, but are well worth it.
-If you are looking for something a little more private and off the beaten track, another great option are these villas in Canggu.
-They start at $225 USD per night.
+Accommodation: For lodgings, you can opt to stay in a villa, traditional low-key homestay or one of the more luxurious hotels or resorts.
+A room with a view in Bali’s Grand Hyatt will cost the average traveller around $170 USD for a 49 sqm room with a private balcony.
+For a cheaper alternative, try traditional homestays.
+Look at Sawah Indha Villa or Jati Cottage for example.
+You can have incredible value in Indonesia.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.